 You should allocate at least one hour for each builder’s visit – and please do make sure that you don’t schedule multiple builders visiting at the same time.

 Each builder requires their own time to assess the project – exactly how long will depend on their personality and attention to detail.
-A builder with more experience and attention to detail ought to spend more than an hour asking you questions, giving his advice, taking pictures, making notes and checking the relevant dimensions.
+A builder with more experience and attention to detail ought to spend more than an hour asking you questions, giving his advice, taking pictures, making notes, tell about building contracts and checking the relevant dimensions.

 See how punctual the builder is.
 If for some reason he is late, or cannot come, he should make sure that he informs you of this.
 This is a good indication of whether the builder respects their client’s time.